Orange-OpenSource/casskop/documentation/operations.md

 So the Operation will be :
 1. Edit the configmap with the appropriate CASSANDRA_REPLACE_NODE IP for the targeted pod name
 2. delete the pvc data-cassandra-test-dc1-rack2-1
-3. the Pod will boot, execute the pre-run.sh script prior to the /run.sh
+3. the Pod will boot, execute the pre_run.sh script prior to the /run.sh
 4. the new pod replace the dead one by re-syncing the content which could take some times depending on the data size.
 5. Do not forget to edit again the ConfigMap and to remove the specific line with replace_node instructions.